PrefectHQ/prefect/docs/guides/big-data.md

 ```

-Now the result of the task will be written to S3, rather than saved in memory.
+Now the result of the task will be written to S3, rather than stored in memory.

 ### Save data to disk within a flow